znx3p0/canary-book/src/concepts/channels.md

 # Channels

 Channels are a backend-agnostic way of communicating with peers.
-You can think of it as a wrapper around a stream (tcp, udp or any other backend) that allows you to send and receive objects or messages.
+You can think of it as a wrapper around a stream (tcp, websockets or any other backend) that allows you to send and receive objects or messages.

 For example, let's assume you have connected Alice's machine and Bob's machine.